A Center for Hope, Help, and Healing in Baghdad

 St George’s Church in Baghdad, Iraq was founded in 1864 and is the only Anglican church in Iraq.
 The present Church building was constructed in 1936 as a memorial to the soldiers of the British Empire who lost their lives in Mesopotamia during the First World War.
 St. George’s closed under Saddam Hussein’s regime and was relater reopened by the Rev. Canon Andrew White.
 Today, it is pastored by Iraq’s only ordained Anglican clergyman, Canon Faiz Jerjees.

 St George’s provides more than just Sunday services and a vital Christian community; it is a center for hope, help, and healing in Baghdad.
 St. George’s has a medical clinic which has 17 medical staff members and treats 1,500 patients, free of charge, every month.
-As well as the medical clinic, St. George’s has an elementary school (K-5) and a Mother’s Union that provides food pantry, home visits and fresh meals (will resume after COVID restrictions).
+As well as the medical clinic, St. George’s has an elementary school (K-5) and a Mother’s Union that provides food pantry, home visits and fresh meals.

 American FRRME provides financial support for the operations of St. George’s Church and its outreach efforts; is the cornerstone of American FRRME’s work in Iraq.